logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/list-table-grid/check-scrollbar-not-exists/_index.md

 weight: 9
 aliases:
     - /TA_Automation/Topics/bia_check_scrollbar_not_exists.html
+keywords: "check scrollbar does not exist, check if scrollbar does not exist, check nonexistence of scrollbar, verify nonexistence of scrollbar, verify if scrollbar does not exist"
 ---
-keyword: [check scrollbar does not exist, check if scrollbar does not exist, check nonexistence of scrollbar, verify nonexistence of scrollbar, verify if scrollbar does not exist]
----

-# check scrollbar not exists

 ## Description